aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_setcallbackaddlazyconstraint.rst

-    -  The procedure :aimms:func:`GMP::SolverSession::GenerateCut` can be used inside a ``CallbackAddLazyConstraint`` callback procedure to add (globally or locally valid) lazy constraints during the MIP branch & cut process.
+    -  The procedure :aimms:func:`GMP::SolverSession::GenerateCut` can be used inside a ``CallbackAddLazyConstraint`` callback procedure to add (globally or locally valid) lazy constraints during the MIP branch-and-cut process.
 Lazy constraints added to the problem are first put into a pool of lazy constraints, so they are not present in the subproblem LP until after the callback is finished.